This article by guest writer Arielle Contreras from Reedsy covers how to write a nonfiction book proposal for publishers.

 - Starts with a single sentence that encompasses the topic of the book

-- Goes on to elaborate about the scope of the memoir and its purpose
+- Elaborates about the scope of the memoir and its purpose

 However brilliant your book idea might be, a publisher’s going to be reluctant to publish if no market exists for it.
 In this section, you need to identify the audience for your book—and describe in detail who comprises that audience.